jsgoodlife0511/A-Reflection-on-LLM-Parameters/Quantization and QLoRA.md

 ### (3) Important Lora Configs
 **lora_alpha**: Scaling factor multiplied to *BA*.
 **r**: A rank of the *low-rank matrices(B and A)* - generally 8, 16, or 32.
-**target_modules**: Specifies which modules in the base model the LoRA adapters will be attached to.
+**target_modules**: Specifies which layers in the base model the LoRA adapters will be attached to.